 No matter the circumstances, a good, general rule of thumb is to water deeply, two to three times a week.
 If you water frequently and lightly, the water will only sit on the top 1/2 inch of footing.
 It will evaporate quickly and, therefore, the arena footing below will not stay stable.

 A number of symptoms can arise from a poorly maintained arena.
 These typically depend on how much traffic your riding arena sees, traffic patterns, what the base and footing is made of, whether your ring is indoor or outdoor, and more.
-Without regular use of a performance arena leveller and consistent watering, your riding surface may present with:
+Without regular use of a performance arena leveler and consistent watering, your riding surface may present with:

-Arena Footing that has shifted, creating both deep and shallow areas.
+Arena footing that has shifted, creating both deep and shallow areas.

-An Arena Base that has been disturbed and potentially broken down and mixed with the arena footing.
+An arena base that has been disturbed and potentially broken down and mixed with the arena footing.

 Dusty or hard and clumpy footing.